 As with any medical condition, the key to a problem free holiday with diabetes is to plan ahead.
 And that means preparing for your trip up to six weeks before you leave, according to health professionals at the NHS.

 But don’t worry, help is at hand!
-Here at Staysure we’ve compiled the ultimate guide to travelling with diabetes, so you can concentrate on what’s most important – enjoying your well-earned break!
+We’ve compiled the ultimate guide to travelling with diabetes, so you can concentrate on what’s most important – enjoying your well-earned break!

 Travelling with diabetic supplies

 Before you book any flights, ask your GP for a letter explaining that you need to carry needles and insulin on the plane – especially if you are carrying more liquid than the allowed 100ml.
 It’s worth noting that some doctors charge for letters, so if you fly regularly, request a note for multiple journeys.